dmgiangi/kafka-mirror-kit/.junie/guidelines.md

 1. **Dependencies**:
     - Python 3.8+ is required
     - Docker and Docker Compose are required for running Kafka clusters
-    - Install Python dependencies with: `pip install -r requirements.txt`
+   - Install the package in development mode with: `pip install -e .`
+   - This enables an "editable install" where changes to the source code are immediately reflected without reinstalling

 2. **Project Structure**:
     - `src/`: Contains the source code